azhuge233/SteamDB-FreeGames-dotnet/README.md

 # SteamDB-FreeGames-dotnet
  [SteamDB-FreeGames](https://github.com/azhuge233/SteamDB-FreeGames) dotnet version

-**Seems that SteamDB really don't want people scraping their site.**
+**Seems that SteamDB really don't want people scraping their site, check [Things should be aware of](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/blob/master/Things%20should%20be%20aware%20of.md) before using.**

 ## Requirements